-Many municipal and private albergues on the Camino del Norte are closed for off season if you walk the route between November and February it’s better to check beforehand if the albergue you’re planning to stay is opened or not.
+Many municipal and private albergues on the Camino del Norte are closed for the offseason if you walk the route between November and February it’s better to check beforehand if the albergue you’re planning to stay is opened or not.

 Camino del Norte highlights

-Out of four regions we walked through on the Northern Way the scenery of the Basque Country for us was the best; beautiful beaches, mountains, cliffs, lookouts etc. add to these delicious food and great wine and you’ll get an idea about the region.
-In my opinion if you have some extra time and money to spend do it in the Basque Country.
+Out of four regions we walked through on the Northern Way the scenery of the Basque Country for us was the best; beautiful beaches, mountains, cliffs, lookouts add to all these delicious food and great wine and you’ll get an idea about the region.
+In my opinion, if you have some extra time and money to spend do it in the Basque Country.
 Don’t get it wrong Cantabria and Asturias have some breathtaking scenery as well – mountains, sea, beaches and cozy towns.
-In Galicia you turn away from the coast but forest there is spectacular.
-The great thing about walking through four different regions is that you actually get to see difference between them; scenery, architecture, food and even language.
+In Galicia, you turn away from the coast but the forest there is spectacular.
+The great thing about walking through four different regions is that you actually get to see the difference between them; scenery, architecture, food and even language.

 Best cities on the Northern Way

 Donostia how it’s called in euskera (the language of the Basque country) is one of the highlights of the Camino del Norte and definitely the best and the most beautiful city on the route.
 The only big city where walking in and out was not through industrial areas and along busy roads but on the beautiful coastal trail with fantastic views over the sea.
 I know you don’t want to spend your extra days right at the beginning of the walk and rather keep them for later but if you have time I’d definitely recommend to stay in San Sebastián for 2 days.
 The day you arrive you won’t have much time to explore the city if you come from Irún – it’s a long walking day.